aCastilloNL/LaNurserie/README.md

 - mongoDB with Atlas
 - Mongoose
 - Node-Geocoder
-- Openstreetmap
+- Open Street Maps
 - Heroku
 - Netlify
 - Figma
 - Miro

-## Documentation

 ### Maps (OpenStreetMaps)

-Project uses OpenStreetMaps as a Geocoding API provider, it can be replaced by updating options variable in app.js
+This project uses OpenStreetMaps as a Geocoding API provider, it can be replaced by updating the options variable in app.js

 ### Deployment (Heroku & Netlify)